Skip to main content

 Prompt 1 — The Emotional X-Ray

 I'm going to share a short prose scene.
 It describes a room through its objects — no characters appear, no action occurs.
-1. List five emotions a reader might feel.
+Read it carefully, then do the following: 1.
+List five emotions a reader might feel while reading this scene.
+For each emotion, identify the specific detail or sentence that triggers it.
+Quote the exact phrase.
 2. Rank the five emotions from strongest to faintest.
-3. Identify one intended emotion that may not be landing.
+Explain what makes the strongest one dominant — is it repetition?
+Placement?
+The specificity of the detail?
+3. Is there an emotion you think the writer *intended* that isn't quite landing?
+If so, identify which details are working against it.
 Here is the scene: [PASTE YOUR INVENTORY DRAFT HERE]

 · · ·